swicg/activitypub-trust-and-safety/README.md

 Repository for a report on improving the trust, safety, and integrity of ActivityPub and related specifications by the W3C [Social Web Community Group](https://www.w3.org/community/swicg/).

-Latest editor's draft: https://swicg.github.io/activitypub-trust-and-safety/ (pending)
+Latest editor's draft: https://swicg.github.io/activitypub-trust-and-safety/ (work in progress)

 It is used: